pushkarpm24/pushkarpm24/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Selenium Automation C#
+- 🔭 I’m currently working on Selenium Automation java
 - 🌱 I’m currently learning Appium
 - 💬 Ask me about java,c#,Automation